German military law: German Empire

+Belgian national Gabrielle Petit, a fellow British Intelligence field agent for La Dame Blanche spy ring in occupied Belgium, was similarly court-martialed as a civilian subject to service discipline, convicted of espionage, and executed by firing squad on 1 April 1916.

+After his civilian merchant ship was captured off German-occupied Belgium, English captain Charles Fryatt was court-martialled by the German Imperial Navy for "illegal civilian warfare", "being a Franc-Tireur", and attempting to ram and sink SM U-33 on 28 March, 1915.
+The trial, verdict, and death sentence were also covert retaliation for Winston Churchill's orders to both the Royal Navy and British merchant seaman to unleash total war against U-boat crews, which had already resulted in one of the most infamous British war crimes of the Great War, which also led directly to the German Admiralty's decision to adopt unrestricted submarine warfare: the 19 August 1915 massacre by the Royal Navy of the shipwrecked crew of SM U-27 in the Baralong incidents.
+Charles Fryatt was executed by a Naval firing squad in Bruges on 27 July 1916.

 Nazi Germany

 After World War I, the Weimar Republic (1919-1933), abolished separate courts-martial by Article 106 of the Weimar Constitution, but they were revived by the Nazi German government after it had seized power during the Machtergreifung and enacted a special law on 12 May 1933.
 Initially the Reichsgericht in Leipzig, from 1 December 1934 the "People's Court" (Volksgerichtshof) in Berlin, acted as final appellate court until the Reichskriegsgericht (RKG) was established as high court of the Wehrmacht armed forces by another directive with effect from 1 October 1936.
 The Reichskriegsgericht was based in the former RMG building on Witzlebenstraße in the Charlottenburg district of Berlin.

 A directive on a special criminal law of war was already enacted on 17 August 1938 by OKW chief Wilhelm Keitel at the behest of Führer Adolf Hitler.
 From the beginning of World War II, the court convicted not only Wehrmacht members but also prisoners-of-war and civilians in the area of operations.
 The Reichskriegsgericht acted as the first and last resort for 44 criminal offenses under penalty of death such as the following: